truenas/middleware/docs/userguide/index.rst

 #.  **Give the built-in ftp user account permissions** to the volume/dataset to be shared in :menuselection:`Storage --> Volumes` as follows:

-* Owner(user): select the built-in *ftp* user from the drop-down menu
+* "Owner(user)": select the built-in *ftp* user from the drop-down menu

-* Owner(group): select the built-in *ftp* group from the drop-down menu
+* "Owner(group)": select the built-in *ftp* group from the drop-down menu

-* Mode: review that the permissions are appropriate for the share
+* "Mode": review that the permissions are appropriate for the share

 .. note:: for FTP, the type of client does not matter when it comes to the type of ACL.
 This means that you always use Unix ACLs, even if Windows clients will be accessing FreeNAS® via FTP.

 #.  **Configure anonymous FTP** in :menuselection:`Services --> FTP` by setting the following attributes:

-* check the box *Allow Anonymous Login*
+* check the box "Allow Anonymous Login"

-* Path: browse to the volume/dataset/directory to be shared
+* "Path": browse to the volume/dataset/directory to be shared

 #.  **Start the FTP service** in Control Services.
 Click the red "OFF" button next to FTP.
 After a second or so, it will change to a blue ON, indicating that
     the service has been enabled.